 Our legal team has decades of experience handling long term disability claims.
 Qualifying individuals will usually be eligible for benefits once their short-term benefits is up, and in many cases can last indefinitely.
 The relationship between short-term and long-term benefits can be complicated, and it’s essential to have a lawyer handle your claim in the event of a denial.

 Freelancers or contractors who aren’t full-time employees at a company can buy personal insurance coverage to protect them in the event of an accident or illness that prevents them from returning to work.
 In some cases, individuals with high-risk jobs may also buy this insurance as a supplement to employer-provided insurance.

-No matter what type of disability insurance you have, the Pennsylvania disability claim lawyers at Abell and Capitan Law will help you take on bad faith insurance companies or employers to get you the benefits you deserve.
+No matter what type of disability insurance in Pennsylvania you have, the disability claim lawyers at Abell and Capitan Law will help you take on bad faith insurance companies or employers to get you the benefits you deserve.

 What is the difference between long-term disability and Social Security disability?